vuestorefront/vue-storefront/docs/guide/cookbook/checklist.md

 <br />
 <br />

-## 12. ElasticSearch production setup
+## 12. Elasticsearch production setup

-ElasticSearch is a viable part of the [`vue-storefront-api`](https://github.com/DivanteLtd/vue-storefront-api) middleware data source.
-The included Docker files are supposed just for being used in the development mode and they're not ready for production.
+Elasticsearch is a viable part of the [`vue-storefront-api`](https://github.com/DivanteLtd/vue-storefront-api) middleware data source.
+The included Docker files are supposed to be used in the development mode and they're not ready for production.

-ElasticSearch should be run on cluster mode with minimum 3 nodes and having sufficient memory limits (usually it's around 8GB per node minimum).
-Otherwise ElasticSearch service is not providing the required High Availability level.
+Elasticsearch should be run on cluster mode with minimum 3 nodes and having sufficient memory limits (usually it's around 8GB per node minimum).
+Otherwise Elasticsearch service won't provide the required High Availability level.

-Becasue ElasticSearch is a Java service the critical settings are Java Heap size limits - that needs to be set to the limit as high as required to provide Elastic with sufficient memory for the search operations and as low as required for the other parts of OS/services to keep running.
+Being Elasticsearch is a Java service, the critical setting is Java Heap size limits - that needs to be set to the limit as high as required to provide Elasticsearch with sufficient memory for the search operations and as low as required for the other parts of OS/services to keep running.
 To not overrun the container memory limits.

 By default, Elasticsearch tells the JVM to use a heap with a minimum and maximum size of 1 GB.
 When moving to production, it is important to configure heap size to ensure that Elasticsearch has enough heap available.